Rcrossmeister/RLQG/README.md

 The questions for supervised fine-tune a QG model and also beam search implementation will be saved at `./model/data`.

-**RAMS**
+**Teamplate questions for RAMS**

 Currently, we only support `standard` template questions in RAMS dataset, see more details [here](./dataset/RAMS/rams_templates).
-The questions can be directly obtain in the last step and will be saved at `./model/data`.
+The questions can be directly obtain in the pre-processing step and will be saved at `./model/data`.

 ### Models